Our Team

 Sǫ̀mba K’è, NWT

-Mandee is a hide tanner, workshop facilitator, and a PhD student in the Faculty of Native Studies at the University of Alberta (UoA) where her work focuses on hide tanning theory, Indigenous governance, and land-based programming.
-She is a Research Fellow at the Wahkohtowin Law and Governance Lodge at the UoA.
-She is a co-founder of Dene Nahjo, a Dene innovation collective that fosters Indigenous leadership skills and values through resurgence-based initiatives.
-As a SWB Advisory Council member, Mandee helps guide the curriculum development and delivery of the project by sharing her expertise and insights on land-based program delivery.
-Mandee is Maskîkow (Swampy Cree), originally from Mántéwisipihk (Churchill, MB), and a member of York Factory First Nation.
-She has resided in Sòmba K’è, Denendeh (Yellowknife, NT) for most of her life.
+Mandee McDonald is a hide tanner, workshop facilitator, and a PhD candidate in the Faculty of Native Studies at the University of Alberta where her work focuses on Indigenous governance and land-based learning.
+She is a co-founder and the Hide Camp Director for Dene Nahjo, a Dene-led innovation and arts collective that fosters Indigenous leadership skills and values through community-based programming.
+Mandee is Ininéw from Churchill, Manitoba, a member of York Factory First Nation, and has lived in Sombak’e most of her life.

 Tammy Steinwand